I assume you want to become a pilot in the shortest time and work as a professional pilot to make a living.

 Each pilot license is a stepping stone to your aviation career.
 I describe all the stepping stones and how long it takes to become a pilot, from enrolling in a flight school to your first airline job.

-The entire process will take years if you don’t follow the correct approach.
+The process will take years if you don’t follow the correct approach.
 Hence, I explained:

-- Step 1: Obtaining a private pilot license and how long it take?;
+- Step 1: Obtaining a private pilot license and how long does it take?;

 - Step 2: Getting a commercial pilot license and its duration;

-- Step 3: What is Instrument rating training and its duration?
+- Step 3: What are Instrument rating training and its duration?

 - Step 4: Time length to build 1500 hours for your airline job;